Insights from Learning in Practice

 Insights are generated through observed participation, not theoretical speculation.

-Our Research Traditions
+Our Research Tradition

 Studomia research traditions are design-oriented, culturally situated, and decision-focused.